 - FRCC may share with a parent information that is based on that official’s personal knowledge or observation of the student.

-FRCC designates the following items as “directory information:” student name, birth year, major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, and most recent educational institution attended.
+FRCC designates the following items as “directory information:” student name, major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, most recent educational institution attended, and enrollment status (i.e. full-time, three-quarter-time, half-time, less than half-time, withdrawn, graduated or deceased).
 The college may disclose any of the information without prior written consent, unless notified by the student in writing to the contrary by the first official class meeting date of each semester.
 For more information about FERPA policies and procedures, your student may sign in to eWOLF.